By identifying the patients for whom the model predicts a significant progression the

 pelvic model.

-Indices describing the orientation of the pelvis in 3D (positional indices),
+Indices describing the orientation of the pelvis in 3D (positional

-hip axis around the horizontal line as viewed from the coronal plane.
-Pelvic tilt is the
+orientation of the hip axis around the horizontal line as viewed from the coronal plane.

-orientation of the pelvis around the medio-lateral axis of the pelvis as viewed from the
+Pelvic tilt is the orientation of the pelvis around the medio-lateral axis of the pelvis

-sagittal plane.
-In this last case, at least another landmark from the pelvis (such as the
+as viewed from the sagittal plane.
+In this last case, at least another landmark from the

-center of the upper sacral plate) needs to be identified in addition to the hip axis.
-The
+pelvis (such as the center of the upper sacral plate) needs to be identified in addition

-sacral slope (angle between the upper sacral plate and the horizontal line is also calculated
+to the hip axis.
+The sacral slope (angle between the upper sacral plate and the

-since it is highly correlated with lumbar lordosis.
-Sacral obliquity is the angle between the
+horizontal line is also calculated since it is highly correlated with lumbar lordosis.

-upper sacral plate and the horizontal line.
-Morphological indices of the pelvis (not
+Sacral obliquity is the angle between the upper sacral plate and the horizontal line.

-dependent on the patient's position) are computed in a reference coordinate system based on
+computed in a reference coordinate system based on the hip axis orientation, in order to

-the hip axis orientation, in order to eliminate the effect of pelvic axial rotation and
+eliminate the effect of pelvic axial rotation and obliquity.
+This means that

-obliquity.
-This means that transformation into the reference coordinate system allows
+transformation into the reference coordinate system allows calculation of morphological

-in the past, as detailed in Tables I to
+past, as detailed in Tables I to

 - III.
 Of these, after a thorough review of the